 Things like link rot (a visitor clicking a broken link), vendor abandonment and obsolete storage formats are all factors in the long-term preservation and protection of these digital assets.
-The National Archives have long identified the inherent risks in losing digital content and in their article here, providing great pointers on how businesses can develop their own digital preservation strategy and policy.
+It's easy to overlook this (how many USBs are gathering dust in your desk drawer right now?) but this is a very real and serious issue for businesses.

 Poor digital conduct

-There is a lack of understanding when it comes to the level of governance and conduct required around digital assets.
+There is simply a lack of understanding when it comes to the level of governance and conduct required to safeguard digital assets.
 According to a recent survey by Deloitte, 12% of businesses surveyed said it was not clearly defined who in their company was responsible for taking ownership of digital risk.
-And, more specifically, only 13% of respondents had clearly defined the risk their businesses faced as part of digital transformation (with 46% admitting they had made no progress on this front).
-Ensuring conduct and processes support digital preservation are top priorities.

 What can go wrong?